Soil Temperature Basics: What’s the Best for Transplanting Vegetable Starts & Seedlings?

 When it’s time to transplant the seedlings into your garden, look up the plant-growing temperature on vegetable charts.

 The biointensive classic, How to Grow More Vegetables, has charts of soil temperatures (for both germination and plant-growing).
-These charts originated in the leading reference for commercial vegetable farmers, Knott’s Handbook for Vegetable Growers.

 Another excellent omnibus book for vegetable gardeners, The Vegetable Gardener’s Bible, gives some general rules for optimal soil temperatures for transplanting: